Rocky Creek Bridge doesn’t get as much rep as Bixby Bridge and it really should

 Check out these base jumpers taking a leap off of a Bixby bridge

 These two are probably most photographed of all the bridges with an exception of the Golden Gate Bridge.
 Bixby & Rocky Creek bridge were opened in 1932 making a passage of un-drivable portion of PCH obsolete.
 Big Sur residents could now easily commute to the nearby town of Monterey & Carmel.
+A significant achievement not even a century ago.
+That alone should point out how pristine this land is still is.

 Quick History reference regarding the Rainbow bridge